-For phases 2a, 2b, and 3 the cost of water, sanitary sewer, roads and drainage to support development of some part of the lands fronting on Elora Street is estimated in the range of \$1.2 to \$1.5 million.
+Servicing lands within the North Clifford Planning Area was estimated to cost in the range of \$1.2 to \$1.5 million.
 Normal practice is that landowners and developers wanting to connect to services contribute toward the cost of this work in order use these systems.
 The roadway work including associated drainage is estimated at \$2.8 million of which \$1.936 million (70%) is covered under two grants from the Province under the connecting link program.
 Overall the grants are less than 50% of total project cost.

 The Town estimates a frontage charge of \$650 per meter would pay back about one-half of an initial \$1.5 million investment in water and sewer work.
-The amount would be collected as a condition of site plan approval, severance or subdivision.
-The contribution would not cover any roadway work, although developers would be expected to enter into subdivision/servicing agreements to develop their lands requiring them to construct municipal sewer, water and roadways, and to dedicate them to the Town at no cost.
+Current frontage charges for infill lots created through severance in Minto are \$221 per meter.
+The secondary plan permits the Town to identify a fair frontage fee for new development on this section of Elora Street.
+The frontage fee would be collected as a condition of site plan approval, severance or subdivision, providing access to services for development fronting on Elora Street.